Sam McWilliams: Chicago Cubs

 On January 29, 2024, McWilliams came out of retirement and signed a minor league contract with the Chicago Cubs.
 In 34 appearances for the Triple–A Iowa Cubs, he struggled to a 4–4 record and 6.60 ERA with 88 strikeouts over 66 1/3 innings pitched.
 McWilliams was released by the Cubs organization on August 13.

 Milwaukee Brewers

 On September 5, 2024, McWilliams signed a minor league contract with the Milwaukee Brewers organization.
 He made one scoreless appearance the Double-A Biloxi Shuckers, and another appearance for the Triple-A Nashville Sounds, in which he allowed three runs in one inning of work.

 McWilliams made 18 appearances for Triple-A Nashville in 2025, registering an 0-2 record and 5.66 ERA with 31 strikeouts across 20 2/3 innings pitched.
 McWilliams was released by the Brewers organization on July 2, 2025.

 Toros de Tijuana

 On July 11, 2025, McWilliams signed with the Toros de Tijuana of the Mexican League.
+In 14 appearances for the Toros, he posted a 3–1 record and 3.86 ERA with 20 strikeouts and one save over 14 innings of work.

+McWilliams made 27 appearances for Tijuana during the 2026 season, compiling a 2–1 record and 3.04 ERA with 42 strikeouts across 26 2/3 innings of relief.

+Boston Red Sox

+On July 2, 2026, McWilliams signed a minor league contract with the Boston Red Sox.